We Source learn from history that we do not learn from history.

 Echoes Through Time: Other Thinkers, Similar Ideas

 Hegel was not the only great mind to ponder this human failing.
-Other influential figures have expressed remarkably similar sentiments.
+Other influential figures expressed remarkably similar sentiments.
 Their contributions show how universal this observation truly is.
 Their words echo Hegel’s, though often with a slightly different focus.
 These variations enrich our understanding of this frustrating human tendency.

 Why Do We Fail to Learn from the Past?